NBA Live 09: 5-on-5 Online Play

 Up to 5 players on each team for each starting position are user controlled.
-Club play allows your set team to play against other teams in a league type game as you gain rankings and move up divisions for each win.
+Club play allows the player's set team to play against other teams in a league type game as they gain rankings and move up divisions with each win.
 It is also possible to play on team play without a club.

 Quickstrike Anklebreakers

 A defender can be forced to step up and guess what the player will do next.
 Players can trigger the turbo button and use the right analog stick for ball-handling moves to fake out their defenders and create scoring opportunities.

 Lockdown Defense

 This feature allows a player to stay with his opponent the whole way and cause a turnover or bad shot.

 Signature Play Calling

 An in-game play calling system has been introduced.
 Linked to LIVE 365, this feature will suggest authentic plays for NBA's stars to run on the court.
 The gamer can bring up plays by pressing a button and tendencies of the player successfully completing that move will be displayed.
-The players who will be shown on the play calling menu can be changed by changing it in the options menu e.g. if the gamer has Ben Wallace doing a post-up move, it can be changed to LeBron James doing an off-the-ball screen.
+The players who will be shown on the play calling menu can be changed by changing it in the options menu.